crhall-writing/crhall-writing.github.io/_poems/sick.md

 are not on the list they’ve manufactured
 the one that’s never communicated
 outside the tiny circle bursting
-like a beached whale, flumes escaping
+like a beached whale, plumes escaping
 being too close will leave you
 nauseous if not infected